 - Oat milk: original, unsweetened, barista oat milk

-- Barista Editions: barista hemp, barista oat, barista almond
+- Barista Editions: barista pistachio, barista oat, barista almond

-- Plant-based creamer: unsweetened original, hazelnut, French vanilla, golden milk
+- Plant-based creamer: unsweetened original, French vanilla, golden milk

 Escape the futility and deception of fortification and enrichment with a sincerely simpler, better choice!